lorenzo-stoakes/linux-vm-notes/oom.md

 #### Scoring

-* Once the special cases above are taken into account, the score is calculated as follows:
+* If none of the special cases discussed above apply, the score is calculated as
+  follows:

 ```c
         /*